splunk/public-o11y-docs/apm/db-query-perf/db-perf-troubleshooting.rst

 See the following links for more information about Database Query Performance:

 * For an overview of Database Query Performance, see :ref:`db-query-performance`.
-* To enable Database Query Performance, see :ref:`enable-db-perf`.
+* To turn on Database Query Performance, see :ref:`turn-on-db-perf`.
 * For a detailed scenario using Database Query Performance, see :ref:`db-perf-scenario`.
 * For reference material about Database Query Performance, see :ref:`db-perf-reference`.